 Past National Presidents, Florence Allen Holmes, Mary E. Singletary, Jacquelyn Gates-Shipe and Peola Smith-Smith; Past National First Vice-Presidents Diane Toppin, Dr. Doris F. Johnson, Helen W. Scott and Robert London; Past Director of Membership Hazel Briceno; Past National Second Vice-President Denise L. Taylor; Past National Financial Secretary Lois Branch, Heather Laymon and Joan Pritchard; Past National Treasurer Esme Granger, Wendy P. Malliett, Hazel Briceno, and Natasha Bray; Past National Recording Secretary Evelyn Washington, Claretha L. Smith and Karma Davis; Past National Editors Noble Beason Robinson, Joysetta Pearce and Joanne E. Braxton; Past National Resources Noble Beason Robinson and Past National Director of Education Helen W. Scott and Denise L. Taylor.

-At the 57th Northeast District Expanded Meeting held in Harlem, NY, Ericka Davis was elected the Seventeenth Governor of the Northeast District.
+At the 58th Northeast District Virtual Expanded Meeting, Evelyn Streater-Frizzle was elected the eighteenth Governor of the Northeast District.

 Dorothy Hutchins* 1971-1975